National Conference FAQ

 When is the deadline to register for the conference?

-Will I need to choose my sessions?
+When and how will I need to choose my sessions?

 Does the registration fee cover more than one person’s attendance?

 Each registration is for one person.
 One possibility for parents/caregivers is to share one nametag.
 In other words, you and your partner can take turns attending sessions by trading off a shared nametag.
-You would not be able to attend together since an official nametag is required to enter conference session rooms.
+You would not be able to attend together since an official nametag is required for each person to enter conference session rooms.

 If my partner and I are sharing a nametag, can we both attend breakfast & lunch?